 Swoop Aero, VillageReach, Mozambique Civil Aviation Authority and Amovant after successful test flights, March 2020.
 Photo credit: VillageReach.

-Uncrewed Aerial Systems for Tuberculosis (UAS4TB) program in Mozambique, in collaboration with the Mozambique Ministry of Health and the Instituto Nacional de Saúde (INS), Mozambique’s National Health Institute.
+The Drones for Health program in Mozambique is a collaboration with the Mozambique Ministry of Health and the Instituto Nacional de Saúde (INS), Mozambique’s National Health Institute.
 Funded by UK Aid, initially through Frontier Technology Livestreaming (FTL), this program aims to identify how drones can strengthen the existing laboratory sample transportation system to improve the availability, accessibility, and responsiveness of health services in hard-to-reach areas.

 In 2019, VillageReach conducted a community perceptions study and developed a drone lab study protocol with INS that was approved by the National Bioethics Committee.